 This is a large, complex IT and web project involving nine council sites and the old UKRI site, with over 85,000 pieces of content across the sites.
 The new site and funding finder will simplify and streamline content and structure, making it easier for users to find what they are looking for.

 As an organisation with a total investment budget of over £9 billion, it is vital that we have an effective, consistent and user-friendly site that reflects our extensive remit and ensures we achieve quality outcomes.

-Work began in 2018 with the audit and discovery research across 10 websites, conducted by Lagom Strategy, a digital service Discovery phase specialist agency.
+Work began with the audit and discovery research across 10 websites, conducted by Lagom Strategy, a digital service Discovery phase specialist agency.

 Procurement was managed through the government’s Digital Marketplace, which is an online service for public sector organisations to find people and technology for digital projects.
 We used the Digital Outcomes and Specialists framework within the Marketplace.
 A full open tender was run for the two contracts (discovery, then alpha and beta).